rO5h/GPSLogViewer-SPA-HPSNZ/Readme.md

    - Extremely fast, low-allocation.
    - Synchronous only, cannot stream asynchronously in Blazor/WebAssembly.

+4.  **Multi-threading | web worker | Background task**
+    - Not fully supported by blazor wasm unfortunately.

-4. **Custom Async Streaming Parser (current solution)**
+5. **Custom Async Streaming Parser (current solution)**
    - Batch-deserializes only the needed data.
    - Smooth, low-memory streaming in Blazor/WebAssembly.
-   - Handles very large JSON files efficiently.
+   - Handles very large JSON files easily.
-   - Not very efficient solution but safer bet.
+   - Not very efficient solution because of string builder and reading each character but a safer solution compared to other options.

-5. **Multi-threading | web worker | Background task**
-    - Not fully supported by blazor wasm unfortunately.

 ### DOM & Rendering
 - The DOM size keeps increasing as polylines are added to Leaflet.